compsecmonkey/Reading-List/README.md

 ## Personal / Self-Improvement

+* Getting More: How You Can Negotiate to Succeed in Work and Life ➖ Stuart Diamond
 * Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones ➖ James Clear
 * Think Again ➖ Adam Grant
 * The Scout Mindset: Why Some People See Things Clearly and Others Don't ➖ Julia Galef